600rrchris/happiest-hour/README.md

 Polling - allow the user to vote on options for an event.

 Google Maps API - allow the user to view the address of the event location.

+User Profile - allow the user to view and edit personal information

 ## Next Steps